tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 1. What happens when you try to change the value of a previously declared *constant value*?
 1. What are the 5 built-in JavaScript "primitive" data types?
 1. What kinds of values can a `Number` type hold?
 (Google it)
+1. True or False.
+JavaScript variables DO NOT have types, JavaScript values DO have types.
 1. Which of the following examples will evaluate to `true` in a boolean context?
     1. `undefined`, `null`, `false`, `0`, `""`, `''`
     1. `0.0`